acipo1096/post-reimaging-software-checker/README.md

 When it came time to upgrade our computers to Windows 11 in 2024, I thought - "why not try to automate this?"

-I could have probably written this program in Python or PowerShell, but I've been trying to improve my Java skills.
+I could have probably written this program in Python or PowerShell, but at the time I was focusing on improving my Java skills.
 All my knowledge in Java up to this point was limited to homework assignments.
-This project really helped me to better understand Java classes, constructors, and get/set methods.
+This project really helped me to better understand Java classes, constructors, and get/set methods in a practical setting.

 ## Features